sanger-archive/lims-core/showoff/core-2012-06-11/core/01_slide.md

 		s << plate # unnecessary
 	end

-!SLIDE small
+!SLIDE small subsection transition=scrollUp
+# Session
-# Post save block
+## Post save block
-Objects are saved at the end of a `with_session` block, but ids of new object are only avavailable after the block, when the session doesn't exist anymore
+### Objects are saved at the end of a `with_session` block, but ids of new objects are only avavailable after the block, when the session doesn't exist anymore.

 	@@@ ruby
 	store.with_session do |s|